You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 - By using purified water or any water that isn’t treated with chlorine, such as tap water.
 Chlorine is wonderful at destroying bacteria.
 That’s why it is used in swimming pools and put into our water treatment systems.
 It is terrible for turtles (and especially fish) as it wipes out all bacteria, both beneficial and harmful.
 If you do use tap water, it will probably take a bit longer to cycle.

 - Aerate your water.
 A low oxygen level is one of the things that will inhibit the growth of good bacteria in your tank, especially as ammonia and nitrite levels build up.
 By aerating your water, you can help speed up this process.
+An easy way to aerate your water is by getting an air pump.
+You can find some for under $10 here.

 - Properly clean your filter.
 Make sure you follow the directions to a T when cleaning your filter.
 By cleaning your filter under a running faucet you are most likely destroying all of the beneficial bacteria that have built-up.